AmmarCodeScript/Java-Language-Analyzer/README.md

 ### PART 5 - Good object-oriented design

-- Structuring the programs so that the logic is divided into classes according to function - each class must have a clear task.
+- Structuring of the program that so the logic is divided into classes according to function - each class must have a clear task.
 In the program code, code repetitions are also avoided.

 - The code is with consistent syntax, correct indents and comments.